General

 Manage server

-You can manage a GPU server and change its settings in the same way as for a regular server.
-For more information, see Manage server.
+You can manage a GPU Server and change its settings in the same way as for a regular server.
+For more information, see manage server.

 Note

-• You can use the server image created in a regular server to create a GPU server.
+• You can use the server image created in a regular server to create a GPU Server.

-Re-install and upgrade GPU driver and CUDA
+Re-install and upgrade the GPU driver and CUDA

-In the following situations during use of a GPU server, you can re-install the GPU driver or CUDA of the server.
+In the following situations during use of a GPU Server, you can re-install the GPU driver or CUDA of the server:

 • If the OS kernel version is changed (updated) and is no longer compatible with the current GPU driver: re-install the GPU driver only.

-• If you need to upgrade an old-version (418.67) GPU driver currently in use to the latest driver provided on NAVER Cloud Platform
+• If you need to upgrade an old-version GPU driver currently in use to the latest driver provided on NAVER Cloud Platform

 • If you need to upgrade the driver to a specific version